Romford (constituency): Constituency profile

+Romford is a constituency in Greater London in England, within the Borough of Havering.
+It covers the town of Romford and parts of the neighbouring town of Hornchurch.

+Romford is a large, suburban town, located around 14 mi east of the centre of London.
+Traditionally a rural market town, Romford underwent large-scale suburban development during the interwar period.
+Today, the town is one of Outer London's major retail and entertainment centres and is served by the Elizabeth line.
+Overall, this constituency has average levels of wealth; there is some deprivation in Romford town centre, where most residents live in dense flats, whilst the outer suburbs are more affluent with many semi-detached homes.
+These outer neighbourhoods include the wealthy Gidea Park, an Edwardian housing estate.
+House prices across the constituency are generally lower than the rest of London but higher than the UK average.

+Romford has a low population of older adults and an above-average proportion of working-age adults with families.
+Residents have high levels of income and homeownership and the child poverty rate is low.
+They have low levels of education and a high proportion work in the health and construction sectors.
+The percentage of residents claiming unemployment benefits is above-average.
+White people made up 72% of the population at the 2021 census.
+Asians were 13% of residents and Black people were 8%.

+At the local borough council, all seats in this constituency are represented by Reform UK councillors.
+Voters in Romford strongly supported leaving the European Union in the 2016 referendum; an estimated 68% voted in favour of Brexit compared to the UK-wide figure of 52%, making Romford one of the top 40 most Brexit-supporting constituencies out of 650 nationwide according to Electoral Calculus.

 Boundaries

 Historic

 1885–1918: The Liberty of Havering-atte-Bower, and part of the Sessional Division of Becontree.

 1918–1945: The Urban Districts of Barking and Romford, and the Rural District of Romford.

 1945–1950: The Borough of Romford.

 1950–1955: The Borough of Romford, and the Urban District of Brentwood.

 1955–1974: The Borough of Romford.

 1974–1983: The London Borough of Havering wards of Bedfords, Central, Collier Row, Gidea Park, Heath Park, Mawney, and Oldchurch.

 1983–1997: The London Borough of Havering wards of Brooklands, Chase Cross, Collier Row, Gidea Park, Heath Park, Mawney, Oldchurch, Rise Park, and St Edward's.

 1997–2010: The London Borough of Havering wards of Ardleigh Green, Brooklands, Chase Cross, Collier Row, Gidea Park, Heath Park, Mawney, Oldchurch, Rise Park, and St Edward's.

 2010–2024: The London Borough of Havering wards of Brooklands, Havering Park, Hylands, Mawneys, Pettits, Romford Town, and Squirrel's Heath.

 NB: Contents, but not the boundaries of the constituency, were changed as a result of a local government boundary review which came into effect in May 2022.